allegro/allms/README.md

 We assume that you have python `3.10.*` installed on your machine.
 You can set it up using [pyenv](https://github.com/pyenv/pyenv#installationbrew) ([How to install pyenv on MacOS](https://jordanthomasg.medium.com/python-development-on-macos-with-pyenv-2509c694a808)).
-To install llm-wrapper env locally:
+To install allms env locally:

 * Activate your pyenv;
 * Install Poetry via: